Khairullah Said Wali Khairkhwa.

 The Circuit Court found that the Taliban’s Supreme Shura council, which Khairkhwa sat on, “supervised subordinate councils responsible for military operations” and was staffed with “military commanders.”
 Khairkhwa was “no exception,” as he, too, had commanded Taliban forces.

 And now Khairkhwa has been released to Qatar.
-It is no wonder why Mullah Omar is so pleased.

 Note: A version of this article was published at The Weekly Standard.